ESSA Bancorp (ESSA) vs. Its Competitors Head to Head Review

 |2.21

-ESSA Bancorp currently has a consensus price target of $15.00, indicating a potential downside of 6.31%.
-As a group, “Savings institutions, except federal” companies have a potential downside of 6.13%.
-Given ESSA Bancorp’s rivals stronger consensus rating and higher possible upside, analysts clearly believe ESSA Bancorp has less favorable growth aspects than its rivals.
+ESSA Bancorp presently has a consensus price target of $15.00, suggesting a potential downside of 11.76%.
+As a group, “Savings institutions, except federal” companies have a potential downside of 6.71%.
+Given ESSA Bancorp’s peers stronger consensus rating and higher possible upside, analysts plainly believe ESSA Bancorp has less favorable growth aspects than its peers.

 Summary

-ESSA Bancorp rivals beat ESSA Bancorp on 12 of the 15 factors compared.
+ESSA Bancorp peers beat ESSA Bancorp on 12 of the 15 factors compared.

 ESSA Bancorp, Inc. operates as a bank holding company for ESSA Bank & Trust that provides a range of financial products and services to individuals, families, and businesses in Pennsylvania.
 The company accepts savings accounts, interest bearing demand accounts, checking accounts, money market accounts, club accounts, certificates of deposit and IRAs, and other qualified plan accounts, as well as commercial checking accounts.
 Its loan portfolio includes first mortgage loans for the purchase, construction, or refinancing of one- to four-family residential real estate property; commercial real estate loans; home equity loans and lines of credit; and commercial and consumer loans, as well as loans secured by deposits and personal unsecured loans.
 In addition, the company offers insurance benefits consulting services, such as health insurance, life insurance, short term and long term disability, dental, vision, 401(K) retirement planning, and individual health products, as well as asset management and trust, and investment services.
 As of September 30, 2020, it operated 22 full-service banking offices, including 7 offices in Monroe County, 3 offices in Lehigh County, 6 offices in Northampton County, 1 office in Lackawanna County, 1 office in Luzerne County, 1 office in Chester County, 2 offices in Delaware County, and 1 office in Montgomery County, Pennsylvania.
 The company was founded in 1916 and is based in Stroudsburg, Pennsylvania.